DOJ exec: ‘Not good optics’ to grant Veloso clemency right away

 “There is no treaty, but Indonesia granted our appeal to have her return to the Philippines because of the good relations between the two countries,” he added.

-President Marcos on Thursday said Indonesia reduced Veloso’s death sentence to life imprisonment during the term of then Indonesian President Joko Widodo.
+President Marcos on Thursday said Indonesia reduced Veloso’s death sentence to life imprisonment during the term of then-Indonesian President Joko Widodo.

 In an interview with reporters in Penaranda, Nueva Ecija, the President said the government has been working to save Veloso for the past 14 years and that “it took a long time” to get Indonesia’s consent to transfer her to Manila.

 “When I came into office, what we were working on was to remove her from death row, first of all—to commute her sentence to life.
 When that happened, when we were able to achieve that, we continued to work with them.
-It was still with the Widodo government at that time on how we will do it to get her home,” Marcos said.
+It was still with the Widodo government at that time on how we [would] do it to get her home,” Marcos said.

 READ: Veloso PH-bound; freedom still up to Marcos, Jakarta